 With either method, the good specified in this example qualifies as originating under the U.S.-Chile Free Trade Agreement.

 Certificate of Origin

-A written declaration of origin can take many forms including a statement on company letterhead, a statement on a commercial invoice, or a formal certificate of origin.
-While no official form is required in order to declare origin under the U.S.-Chile FTA, the National Customs Service of Chile has issued a list of required data elements.
+A written declaration of origin can take many forms, including a statement on company letterhead, a statement on a commercial invoice or a formal certificate of origin.
+While no official form is required to declare origin under the U.S.-Chile FTA, the National Customs Service of Chile has issued a list of required data elements.

 These data elements can be found at the U.S. Trade Information Center website.
 You'll find a free PDF version of a U.S.-Chile Certificate of Origin form at the Shipping Solutions website.